-The Univolt fuse panel is located behind the range and is accessible through the magazine compartment.
-See page 82 for fuse and lamp specifications.
+The Univolt Fuse Panel is accessible behind T.V. set (set lifts up and out).
+The 7-way plug is accessible behind entertainment center by removing two screws on front edge of panel on the roadside of T.V.
 On rear bath models the 120 volt circuit breaker panel is accessible in the bathroom cabinet to the right of the sink.
 On center bath models it is located in the rear of the roadside wardrobe.